The Billionaires Club: The Unstoppable Rise of Football’s Super-Rich Owners (Bloomsbury)

 You can buy the e-book of Ultras here.

 When Friday Comes: Football in the War Zone (Mainstream)

 First edition released August 2008

 While religion often violently divides the Middle East, the countries of the world’s most explosive region share one thing – a deep and obsessive love of the beautiful game.
-James Montague travelled there for three years, observing the region’s cultures and politics through the prism of football and interviewing all the major teams along the way.
-He soon realised that to understand the game there is to understand its people.
+When Friday Comes observes the region’s culture and politics through the prism of football.
+To understand the game in the Middle East is to understand its people.
 For as much as football forms an unlikely common thread between different countries, the sport also reflects what is unique in the national characters of those who play, support and organise it.